Athlone Crucifixion Plaque: Function

+Because of its early dating, large size and find spot on the east coast of Ireland, archaeologists consider the Rinnegan Plaque as separate from the other surviving Irish Crucifixion plaques.

-The reverse side is unadorned.
-It contains rivet and nail holes on the outer borders, indicating that the plaque was intended to be attached to a larger metal or wooden object.
-Thus most art historians conclude that it likely had a secondary function, but it is unknown as to what the precise intention was; likely such plaques adorned book covers, stone altar frontals or wooden crosses.
+The precise function of the plaques is unknown.
+The reverse of the Athlone plaque is unadorned but has rivets and nail holes along the edges, indicating that it was once attached to a larger wooden object.
+Thus most art historians conclude that they had a secondary function; perhalps the plaques adorned book covers, altar frontals or processional crosses.

 The art historian Peter Harbison, who in 1980 first described the extant crucifixion plaques as a group, favors pax-plates, noting that many show wear around Christ's head, indicating that they may have been passed around to be kissed during masses.

-Harbison suggested that a single workshop or region produced the plaques, a theory refuted in 2014 by Griffin Murray who points out both their geographical dispersion and provenance (although all seem to have been produced in Southern Ulster) and differences when analysed under X-ray fluorescence.